bloominstituteoftechnology/back-end-project-week/README.md

 - Setup API Auto-Deploy on Heroku
 - Setup front end deploy on Netlify
 - Pagination for long lists of notes
+- Implement authentication for registering and logging in / out users with JWT
 - Create a readme for API interaction (_which you are reading now!_)